TimUnderhay/ngx-panzoom/README.md

 # ng2-panzoom

 An Angular directive for panning and zooming an element or elements using the mouse and mousewheel.
 Code is in place to support touchscreens, but it is completely untested.
-It was adapted from the angular-pan-zoom library for AngularJS, but heavily modified.
+It was adapted from the angular-pan-zoom library for AngularJS, but it has been heavily modified.
 Many thanks go out to Martin Vindahl Olsen for writing it.

-It is built using Angular CLI 6 library support, so it may not work on Angular versions 2 through 5 (please excuse the 'ng2' moniker).
+It is built using Angular CLI 6 library support, so it may not work with Angular versions 2 through 5 (please excuse the 'ng2' moniker).

 ## Features
 * Zoom using mouse wheel, double click, or API controls tied to your own UI
 * Pan using click and drag.
-When releasing mouse button whilst panning, the pan will come to a gradual stop.
+When releasing the mouse button whilst panning, the pan will come to a gradual stop.

 ### Differences From the Original